DoFlow: Flow-based Generative Models for Interventional and Counterfactual Forecasting on Time Series: Introduction

-\item {\it Time-series forecasting.} Modern approaches can be broadly categorized into four families: (i) classical statistical models such as ARIMA, state-space models, and VAR \citep{young1972time,harvey1990forecasting,hyndman2008forecasting,zivot2006vector,scott2014predicting,taylor2018forecasting}; (ii) deep sequence models including RNNs/LSTMs and attention-augmented variants \citep{medsker2001recurrent,graves2012long,qin2017dual,lindemann2021survey}; (iii) Transformer-based architectures offering scalability on long sequences \citep{vaswani2017attention,zhou2021informer,wu2021autoformer,nie2022time}; and (iv) recent flow and diffusion models that directly generate trajectories, including autoregressive \citep{rasul2020multivariate,rasul2021autoregressive,gao2025auto}, graph-augmented \citep{dai2022graph}, and horizon-wide designs \citep{alcaraz2022diffusion,shen2023non}.
+\item {\it Time-series forecasting.} Modern approaches can be broadly categorized into four families: (i) classical statistical models such as ARIMA, state-space models, and vector autoregression \citep{young1972time,harvey1990forecasting,hyndman2008forecasting,zivot2006vector,scott2014predicting,taylor2018forecasting}; (ii) deep sequence models including RNNs/LSTMs and attention-augmented variants \citep{medsker2001recurrent,graves2012long,qin2017dual,lindemann2021survey}; (iii) Transformer-based architectures offering scalability on long sequences \citep{vaswani2017attention,zhou2021informer,wu2021autoformer,nie2022time}; and (iv) recent flow and diffusion models that directly generate trajectories, including autoregressive \citep{rasul2020multivariate,rasul2021autoregressive,gao2025auto}, graph-augmented \citep{dai2022graph}, and horizon-wide designs \citep{alcaraz2022diffusion,shen2023non}.
 These models typically condition on learned context representations and use expressive generative backbones to produce future forecasts, but they remain {\it observational}, lacking the ability to simulate interventional and counterfactual trajectories.

 \item {\it Causal generative modeling.} For static data, interventional and counterfactual queries are traditionally addressed via structural equation models and do-calculus.
-Recent generative extensions include graph causal encoders \citep{scholkopf2021toward,sanchez2022vaca,rahman2024modular}, diffusion-based causal models \citep{chaomodeling}, and model-agnostic counterfactual generators \citep{karimi2020model,dasgupta2025mc3g}.
-However, these methods largely target {\it non-temporal} settings and do not capture causal dependencies that evolve over time.
-By contrast, {\it DoFlow} extends causal generative modeling to {\it time-indexed DAGs}, enabling coherent interventional and counterfactual forecasting for dynamic systems.
+Recent generative extensions include graph causal encoders \citep{scholkopf2021toward,sanchez2022vaca,rahman2024modular}, diffusion and flow-based models \citep{khemakhem2021causal,javaloy2023causal,chaomodeling,wu2025po}, and model-agnostic counterfactual generators \citep{karimi2020model,dasgupta2025mc3g}.
+However, these methods largely target {\it non-temporal} settings and do not capture causal dependencies over time.
+A related work studies counterfactual dynamic forecasting \citep{liu2023counterfactual} in constrained physical systems, with interventions only on the initial constrained state.
+By contrast, {\it DoFlow} extends causal generative modeling to general {\it time-indexed DAGs}, enabling coherent interventional and counterfactual forecasting across dynamic systems.

 \end{itemize}